 Although the true incidence of suicide among military war veterans is difficult to estimate due to the lack of national suicide surveillance data, the U.S. Department of Veterans Affairs (VA) estimates that 17.8% of all deaths from suicide in the United States are in military war veterans [26].
+According to the VA, in 2020 the suicide rate for veterans was 57.3% greater than nonveteran U.S. adults [5].
 In addition, 12% of all U.S. Army suicides occur within 12 months of hospital discharge [27].
-The rate of suicide among the veteran population increased rapidly between 2000 and 2010, but has remained unchanged since 2011 despite ongoing preventive measures taken by the military [26; 28; 29; 30].
-Although the majority of military suicides occur among young men shortly after their discharge from military service, military women complete suicide at a rate of nearly twice that of nonveteran women of the same age group [33].
+Although the majority of military suicides occur among young men shortly after their discharge from military service, military women historically complete suicide at a rate of nearly twice that of nonveteran women of the same age group [30; 33].